-With about five minutes of prep involved (and no rise time at all), it’s startling easy, yet an impressive addition to any St. Patrick’s Day feast.
-So if you’re heading to a St. Patty’s party, volunteer to bring the soda bread and give one of these recipes a try.
-You might find that one of these breads — from cheddar and herb to gluten-free — becomes part of your year-round recipe rotation.
+With about five minutes of prep involved — and no rise time at all — it’s a startling easy yet impressive addition to any St. Patrick’s Day feast.
+So if you’re cooking today, volunteer to make the soda bread and give one of these recipes a try.
+You might find that one of these breads — from cheddar and herb to gluten-free and whole-wheat — becomes part of your year-round recipe rotation.

-4. Gluten-free Irish soda bread: To pull off a delicious soda bread without wheat or other gluten sources, gluten-free guru Rachelle King opted to develop a savory recipe, which incorporates ingredients like pearl onions, which add moisture.
-When baking gluten free, ensure measurements are precise, she says — scoop your flour into measuring cups and don’t pack it in, for example.
+To pull off a delicious soda bread without wheat or other gluten sources, gluten-free guru Rachelle King opted to develop a savory recipe, which incorporates ingredients like pearl onions, which add moisture.
+When baking gluten-free, ensure measurements are precise, she says — scoop your flour into measuring cups and don’t pack it in, for example.
 And don’t over-knead, she adds — she only kneaded this bread six to eight times.

-5. Traditional Irish soda bread: Don’t worry, we didn’t forget about the classic version.
-If you want to try the real-deal, check out this third-generation recipe that chef John Mooney, of Bell Book & Candle in New York City and Bidwell in Washington, D.C., shared with TODAY.com.
-The chef is 100 percent Irish, and the recipe was handed down from his grandmother, to his mother, to him.
-Make it with just the raisins, just the caraway, or both, he says: “However your taste buds sway you.”
+Don’t worry, we didn’t forget about the classic version.
+If you want to try the real-deal, check out this third-generation recipe that chef John Mooney, of Bell Book & Candle in New York City and Bidwell in Washington, D.C.
+The recipe was handed down to him from his grandmother, to his mother, to him.
+Make it with just the raisins, just the caraway, or both, he says, “However your taste buds sway you.”

 This article was originally published Mar.
 10, 2015 at 3:34 p.m.
 ET.